mosiur-n00b/SimpleUserPortal/README.md

 # SimpleUserPortal

 In this simple project, I've developed a simple user portal, where only registered users can login using email and password.
-I've used phpMyAdmin localhost to manage a MySQL database running on my local XAMPP server.
+I've also used phpMyAdmin localhost to manage a MySQL database running on my local XAMPP server.

 Tools & Technology: